The Venom Saga: Part Three

-Spider-Man had returned to his old costume.
-He soon came across The Rhino and The Shocker.
-While Spider-Man was able to easily defeat The Rhino, The Shocker managed to get the upper hand.
-However, an unknown 'ally' arrived and defeated the two villains himself.
-The new 'ally' proved to be Eddie Brock, who revealed himself as 'Venom'.
-Spider-Man attempted to reason with Brock, but Venom webbed up Spider-Man and removed the hero's mask high over a crowded street.
-Venom allowed Spider-Man to live, haunting his every step.
-Venom ruined a date with Mary Jane and menaced Spider-Man's aunt, so Spider-Man decided to fight back.
-He put some archives newspaper pages, featuring Brock's firing of Daily Bugle.
-He set a trap for the villain near the launch of a space shuttle.
-The noise from the rocket's afterburners forced the symbiote off of Brock, and Spider-Man webbed the creature to the rocket.
-The symbiote was blasted into space, and Eddie Brock was imprisoned at Ravencroft Asylum.
-At the episode's conclusion, Spider-Man (as Peter Parker) and Mary Jane regard the night sky and wonder what else might be up there.
-Venom's menacing face appears on the moon.
+Spider-Man has returned to his old costume.
+He encounters Rhino and Shocker, who are defeated by Brock as Venom.
+Spider-Man attempts to reason with Brock, but he webs him up and unmasks him.
+After Venom ruins Peter's date with Mary Jane Watson and menaces Aunt May, he decides to fight back.
+He lures Brock to a space shuttle, where the symbiote is separated from him by the rocket's afterburners and blasted into space.
+In the aftermath, Brock is imprisoned at Ravencroft.

 "Venom Returns" and "Carnage"

 Production

-"Venom Returns" and "Carnage" are the eleventh and twelfth episodes from the third season of the Spider-Man, also marking the thirty-eighth and thirty-ninth episodes.
+"Venom Returns" and "Carnage" are the eleventh and twelfth episodes from the third season of Spider-Man, also marking the thirty-eighth and thirty-ninth episodes.

 "Venom Returns"

 The symbiote returns to Earth and travels to Ravencroft to reunite with Eddie Brock, who then escapes as Venom.
-He is ordered by Dormammu, to whom the symbiote owes its earthly return, to steal a machine from Stark Enterprises capable of releasing Dormammu from his own far-off dimension.
+He is ordered by Dormammu, to whom the symbiote owes its earthly return, to steal a machine from Stark Enterprises capable of releasing Dormammu from the Dark Dimension.
 When Venom battles Spider-Man and War Machine, he is easily defeated by the two heroes.
-Baron Mordo and Dormammu help Eddie Brock's insane cell-mate Cletus Kasady bond with a symbiote, who later dubs himself Carnage.
-Carnage then assists Venom in his task to retrieve the technology from Stark Enterprises, though when Carnage attempts to destroy Spider-Man, Venom attacks him, telling him that Spider-Man is Venom's and Venom's only.
+Baron Mordo and Dormammu help Eddie Brock's insane cellmate Cletus Kasady bond with another symbiote, dubbed Carnage.
+Carnage then assists Venom in his task to retrieve the technology from Stark Enterprises, though when Carnage attempts to destroy Spider-Man, Venom attacks him, telling him that Spider-Man is his and his alone.

 "Carnage"

 When Venom refuses to continue to work for Dormammu, Carnage is considered sufficient to collect life-force which is essential for Dormammu to enter Earth.
-Carnage kidnaps Dr. Ashley Kafka, whom Eddie has fallen in love with.
+Carnage kidnaps Ashley Kafka, whom Eddie has fallen in love with.
 Eddie then reluctantly teams with Iron Man and Spider-Man to save her.
 They are forced to send Carnage as well as Dormammu into the other dimension, as it appears he has formed a link between himself and Carnage.
 Carnage, unwilling to leave Earth alone, attempts to drag Ashley with him, though Venom sacrifices himself for the woman he loves.